Supported living options after Stroke

 However, if you – or the loved one you’re caring for – can no longer live at home or independently, you may be seeking the support of a residential aged care facility.
 This may be particularly relevant after a Stroke, if you are seeking ongoing nursing care.
 These facilities provide low-level care (assistance with everyday tasks and occasional nursing care) and/or high-level care (for people who require continuous nursing care).
 Many facilities provide both levels of care, which means you can stay in the same place if your care needs change over time – you can ‘age in place’.

 Residential aged care is provided on a permanent basis or short-term (respite, to give carers a break) and includes all essential services (like accommodation, meals and assistance from staff).
 Some also provide ‘extra services’: a higher standard of accommodation or services (such as a bigger room, or wine with dinner).
 The quality of nursing care must be the same for all residents.
 Occupancy rates in residential aged care facilities are high and can vary considerably from one area to the next and unfortunately there’s no central record of where vacancies exist.

 Waiting lists seem to be part and parcel of our needs-based aged care system.
 This is just as true for aged care packages to live independently in your own home as it is for residential aged care services.

-The first step to access government-funded aged care services is to check your eligibility for a face-to-face assessment.
+The first step to accessing government-funded aged care services is to check your eligibility for a face-to-face assessment.
 You can call the My Aged Care contact centre staff to talk about your needs on 1800 200 422.
-Or you can apply online: www.myagedcare.gov.au
+Or you can apply online: www.myagedcare.gov.au.

 For assistance calculating the costs you can expect to pay, or check out the My Aged Care website: www.myagedcare.gov.au.
 If you require assistance to understand how the process works, there are specialised financial advisors who can assist.